 What is it?

-Cetyl alcohol is a surface active agent and emulsifier, that promotes the formation and stabilization of oil and water emulsions.
+Stearyl alcohol is a lubricant and emulsifier, that promotes the formation and stabilization of oil and water emulsions.
 Creams, ointments, and soaps are examples of emulsions.How can I avoid it?

-Skin contact with Stearyl Alcohol is required for it to cause a rash.
-Discontinuation of exposure to products containing Stearyl Alcohol should result in improvement and/or resolution of your dermatitis.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
+Skin contact with stearyl alcohol is required for it to cause a rash.
+Discontinuation of exposure to products containing stearyl alcohol should result in improvement and/or resolution of your dermatitis.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
 If there is no information ask your pharmacist or call the company directly.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.Uses:
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.Uses:

-- Hair sprays, gels, tonics and lotions
+- Hair sprays, gels, tonics, and lotions

-- Sunscreens and Self-Tanners
+- Sunscreens and self-tanners

 • Liquid solar blanket in swimming pools

 • Textile oils and finishes

 • Wetting agentsOther names/cross reactors for stearyl alcohol:

 • Cetostearyl alcohol (Lanette O, a combination of Cetyl alcohol and Stearyl alcohol)

 • Cetyl alcohol

 • Octadecyl alcohol

 Potential cross-reacting/co-reacting substances: